efmo/con4/README.md

 The epoch, layer node, max duplicate, and dataset sample counts were all determined by mostly arbitrary experiment.
 No configuration with a dataset over 10,000 achieved >80% validation accuracy while maintaining a >90% win rate.

 Things to try:
--changing init function for model weights
+ - changing init function for model weights
--better nondeterministic model play
+ - better nondeterministic model play
--experiment with bigger board size and win length
+ - experiment with bigger board size and win length
--?
+ - ?

 Thanks for looking!